Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 4785 gt

 Captain: Nic.
 F. Lindtner, later replaced by 1st Mate Kaare Sidselrud on Jan.
-8-1942 (had also served as captain of the company's Sørvard and Heimvard).
+8-1942 (the latter had also served as captain of the company's Sørvard and Heimvard).

 Interned Ships - lists the 25 Norwegian ships interned in North and West Africa.